day8/re-frame/README.md

     In this space, re-frame is very old, hopefully in a Gandalf kind of way.
-    First designed in Dec 2014, it pre-dates the official Elm Architecture, and although thankfully influenced by early-Elm concepts like `foldp` and `lift`, we took a slightly different path and, over time, pioneering concepts like event handler middleware, coeffect accretion, and deduplicated signal graphs.
+    First designed in Dec 2014, it pre-dates the official Elm Architecture, and although thankfully influenced by early-Elm concepts like `foldp` and `lift`, we took a slightly different path and, over time, pioneered concepts like event handler middleware, coeffect accretion, and de-duplicated signal graphs.
-5. Which brings us to the most important point. re-frame is impressively buzzword compliant: it has reactivity, unidirectional data flow, pristinely pure functions, interceptors, coeffects, conveyor belts, statechart-friendliness (FSM) and claims an immaculate hammock conception.
+5. Which brings us to the most important point: re-frame is impressively buzzword compliant.
+It has reactivity, unidirectional data flow, pristinely pure functions, interceptors, coeffects, conveyor belts, statechart-friendliness (FSM) and claims an immaculate hammock conception.
 It also has a charming